2. Chapter 1

 The dark-haired man clad in the green attire of the Rangers of Ithilien mirrored her joyous smile, and his grey eyes glinted.
 With a couple of long strides he reached her, and tenderly took her hand in his.
 Although she was a fraction taller than the average height for a woman, she had to tip her head backwards to meet his gaze.
 He was beaming at her still, yet signs of fatigue traced his features.

 "You are weary, cousin," the healer spoke softly.
 "Come and sit a while."
-She led him to one of the benches of carven wood and iron that dotted the small garden between the nearest wings of the Houses of Healing, connected to one another by open archways and corridors.
+She led him to one of the benches of carven wood and iron that dotted the small garden between the nearest wings of the Houses of Healing, connected to one another by open passages paved with light stone.
 He sat and took a deep breath of the flower-sweet air, absently following the young woman with his eyes as she went swiftly toward the storage-rooms.
 It suddenly struck him at that moment how closely she resembled her mother, his father's sister, who had passed away seventeen winters before.
 Indeed, she was no longer the child who had accompanied her sick parent to the Houses of Healing so many years previously; she had grown and seen much.

 His thoughts had not the time to wander far; before long she had returned from the storage-room, bearing a cup.
 "Drink this," she said quietly.
 "It will soothe your mind."